FFLiK-Archive/.github/profile/README.md

 ## 🫠 | Welcome to FFLiK Archive

 ### 🔭 | About
-This storage is a space for long-term storage of my completed or equivalent projects.
+This storage is a space for long-term storage of my projects.
 <br/>

 ### 🗒️ | License